 Cuba is one of the most interesting countries I have ever been.
 It is not only about cigars, beautiful antique cars that are leaving huge rey gas clouds behind, and Havana rum.

-On our first day in Cuba my friend from the US and I walk along the coast of old Havana.
+On our first day in Cuba my boyfriend and I walk along the coast of old Havana.
 A Cuban stops us with a big smile and asks for our names and nationalities.
 After he starts singing “Debora is good, United States is good.
 Debora is good…”.
 We are about to leave.
 Then he asks for money.

 Asking for money is one thing.
 But what was worse for me was his displeased facial expression of contempt after we said no. Like if we owe him money.
 I felt worthless.